 Obese: BMI of 30 or higher

-"Probably for 90% or 95% of the population, BMI is just fine as a general measure of obesity," says Richard L. Atkinson, MD, director of the Obetech Obesity Research Center in Richmond ,Va.
+"Probably for 90% or 95% of the population, BMI is just fine as a general measure of obesity," says Richard L. Atkinson, MD, a researcher and editor of the International Journal of Obesity.

-Your BMI is a number.
-It doesn't reveal anything about your body composition -- for example, how much muscle versus fat you have.
-That's why conclusions based only on BMI can be misleading, especially for the following groups:
+Your BMI doesn't reveal anything about your body composition -- for example, how much muscle vs. fat you have.
+That's why conclusions based only on this number can be misleading, especially when it comes to the following:

-Muscular people: Some people have high BMIs but don't have much body fat.
+How muscular you are: A few people have high BMIs but don't have much body fat.
 Their muscle tissue pushes up their weight.
-People in the military who exercise daily might fall into this category, Atkinson says.
-Other examples: "A football player or a body builder who is very muscular.
-Their BMI shows up pretty high and yet their body fat is actually pretty low," Kahan says.
+An example: "A football player or a body builder who is very muscular.
+Their BMI shows up pretty high, and yet their body fat is actually pretty low," Kahan says.

 Your activity level: Someone who is very inactive may have a BMI in the normal range and have lots of body fat, though they may not look out of shape.
 "They have very low levels of muscle and bone -- often elderly people, those in poor shape, sometimes those who are sick.
 Their BMI can look in the normal range, even though they have quite a lot of body fat in comparison to their lean body mass," Kahan says.
 "Ultimately, they have similar risks as people who carry lots of body fat and have a high BMI."